mokimoko/CharacterCardExtractor-v1.0/README.md

 5. Save it as a text file or PDF!

 ## Is it safe? 🔒
 I made this myself with the help of Claude, and trust me when I say I'm not smart enough to know how to make a virus.
-The source code is in the main/Source folder so you can look at it yourself though.
+The source code is in the main/Source folder so you can look at it yourself.

 ## Important notes
 - This isn't meant to replace your character cards or lorebooks - it's just a tool to make them more readable and usable outside of roleplay-specific programs.
 The text files this creates are for reading and sharing with LLMs, not for importing back into roleplay programs.